1

 • Provide counseling services using evidenced based practices, within CSO-approved clinical scope of practice, and complete required documentation of services rendered.

-• Practice measurement-based care by the routine use of approved patient outcome measures.
+• Practice measurement-based care by the routine use of approved patient outcome measures

 • Advocate for and practice in a welcoming, inclusive and non-discriminatory manner.

-• Practice in full alignment with Bowen Health policy and professional trade association ethics codes including, but not limited to maintaining strong, appropriate provider-patient boundaries and avoiding dual relationships.
+• Practice in full alignment with Bowen Health and professional trade association ethics codes including, but not limited to maintaining strong, appropriate provider-patient boundaries and avoiding dual relationships.

 • Other duties as assigned.